 Harsh chemicals and incorrect detergents strip natural oils and dyes from fibers.

-Dirt acts like sandpaper, slowly eroding the surface of the rug.
+Dirt acts like sandpaper, slowly eroding the surface of the Extra large Indoor Outdoor area rug.

 Unattended spills can alter dye structure and lead to faded patches.